Mercedes-Benz Vito: Production

-On 16 April 2010 the assembly of the Viano W639 began at the Fujian Daimler Automotive plant in Fúzhōu, China.
+On 16 April 2010 the assembly of the Viano W639 began at the Fujian Daimler Automotive plant in Fuzhou, China.
 Forty per cent of the components and automotive parts of the Chinese model version are manufactured by local companies.
 The Chinese model was launched on the Chinese (Hong Kong, PRC and Republic), the South Korean and Southeast Asian market in April 2010.

 2010 facelift

 Viano

 Changes to the Viano range include standard BlueEFFICIENCY technology, new interior trim materials, new ambient lighting system with dimmable individual LED reading lamps and fibre optic units, optional rear seat entertainment system, redesigned cockpit, new suspension with front and rear axles revised and specially tuned to match each specific model and EU 5 emission standards compliance.

-The face lifted range included four and six-cylinder diesel and petrol engines rated at 100 kW to 190 kW (CDI 2.0, CDI 2.2, CDI 3.0, 3.5).
+The facelifted range included four and six-cylinder diesel and petrol engines rated at 100 kW to 190 kW (CDI 2.0, CDI 2.2, CDI 3.0, 3.5).

 A four-wheel drive (4MATIC) is optional on models with 4-cylinder diesel engines.
 In normal operation the system transfers driving power in a 35:65 split between the front and rear axles.
 The 4MATIC system does not have mechanical differential locks, but an electronic traction system (4ETS).
 If one or more wheels loses traction on a slippery surface, the system applies brief pulses of brake pressure to the spinning wheels thus increasing torque to wheels with good grip.
 Vehicles with four-wheel drive have a higher ride height, which increases approach, departure and breakover angles (20°/28°/19° respectively, versus 14°/22°/14° in conventional rear-wheel-drive models).
 The all-wheel drive adds 80 kg to the total weight of the vehicle.